ssmlee04/blog/_posts/2015-07-18-some-common-functions-when-using-bluebird-promise.md

 })
 ```

-The idea is to read A.txt, then use information from A.txt to read B.txt, and then C.xls and finally do something.
+The idea is to read `A.txt`, then use the stuff inside `A.txt` to read `B.txt`, and then `C.xls` before we finally does something else.

-this looks really messy after a while.
+As you can see this nesting function calls look really messy after a while.
 Also the error handing here is minimal.
 You know where the error occurs and you can decide what to do with errors.
+But it's just hard and messy.

-But if you want to do something more complicated like
+Besides if you want to do something more complicated like this you wouldn't even know how to start:

 if `err3` then redo `2`, if `err2` redo `1`, if `err3` ten times than do something else.

-It would not be easy.
-So we do this with promises.
+That when we switch to promises.

 ### Promises